 The T. Evans Wyckoff Lecture in Neuroscience at Virginia Mason was established in 2000 by Ann Pigott Wyckoff in honor of her late husband, Theodore Evans Wyckoff.
-The lectureship is the Neuroscience Institute’s premiere annual event, featuring internationally-renowned physicians and researchers in the field of neuroscience.
+The lectureship is the Center for Neurosciences and Spine's premiere annual event, featuring internationally-renowned physicians and researchers in the field of neuroscience.
 Lectures are free and open to the medical community.

 Merit Cudkowicz, MD